About

 Our People

-Regional Chief Wendell LaBobe, a proud member of the Lennox Island First Nation, is a passionate advocate for First Nations’ rights, self-determination, and community-led progress.
-With nearly 20 years of experience in Indigenous communities and organizations, he brings a powerful voice and proven leadership to his historic role as the first-ever Regional Chief for Prince Edward Island within the Assembly of First Nations (AFN), appointed in spring 2024.
+A proud member of the Lennox Island First Nation, Regional Chief Wendell LaBobe is a passionate advocate for First Nations’ rights, self-determination, and community-led progress.
+With nearly 20 years of experience in Indigenous communities and organizations, he brings a practical, solutions-focused approachto his role as the first-ever Regional Chief for Prince Edward Island within the Assembly of First Nations (AFN).

 “As the Regional Chief, I am committed to standing with our communities, supporting our leaders, listening to our people, and helping to build a strong future that reflects who we are as Mi’kmaq people.
 Together, we carry forward the strength and teachings of our ancestors and ensure the path is clear for the next generations.”
 RC LABOBE